University of Wisconsin–Madison

 Withdraw or Cancel Enrollment for a Term

-Cancel enrollment
+Cancel Enrollment

 Canceling your enrollment means that you are dropping all of your classes before the first day of the classes’ sessions.
 If you cancel your enrollment by that deadline, your UW–Madison transcript will not show any record for that session.